Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 Middlewares

-Middlewares are one of the exciting new features of Traefik v2.
+Middlewares are one of the exciting new features of Traefik v3.
 Middlewares modify the request, and indeed they are the "middleware" between the routers and services.
 You can easily add things like headers, authentication, path-prefix, or combine them and create reusable groups.

 With these three concepts, we c identify the incoming request, define where the request is going, and choose how we want to modify the request as it is routed.

-Traefik 2 Configuration
+Traefik 3 Configuration

-There are multiple ways to configure Traefik 2 and this can be quite overwhelming to newbies.
-Even with some experience, I find it difficult to wrap my head around Traefik 2 configuration methods at times.
+There are multiple ways to configure Traefik 3 and this can be quite overwhelming to newbies.
+Even with some experience, I find it difficult to wrap my head around Traefik 3 configuration methods at times.

-Static And Dynamic Configurations For Traefik V2
+Static And Dynamic Configurations For Traefik V3

-Traefik 2 Configuration Overview
+Traefik 3 Configuration Overview

 Dynamic Configuration

 Traefik is a dynamic reverse proxy, meaning it can add and remove routes automatically when containers start or stop.
-The labels attached to each container in the docker-compose-t2.yml, for example, are part of Traefikโ€™s dynamic configuration.

 Static Configuration

-While the dynamic methods are one of the main advantages of Traefik, itโ€™s important to understand that Traefik also uses a static configuration which is defined differently, and must be kept separate.
+While dynamic methods are one of the main advantages of Traefik, it’s important to understand that Traefik also uses a static configuration which is defined differently, and must be kept separate.

-There are three different ways to define the static configuration for Traefik 2.
+There are three different ways to define the static configuration for Traefik 3.
 Only one can be used at the same time.

-1. Configuration file - can be in a TOML or YAML file (eg. traefik.toml or traefik.yml).
+1. Configuration file - can be in a TOML or YAML file (e.g. traefik.toml or traefik.yml).

 2. Command-line (CLI) arguments - these arguments are passed during docker run (this is what we will be using).